 If a Master’s degree is not part of your return to work plan, Adelphi also has individual courses that are available online or in-person across all their different schools.

 - Accounting For Managerial Analysis ( I need a refresher course in accounting)

-- Survey Of Acquired Neurogenic Speech Disorders (My mom friend Lynn might be interested Special Needs Education courses)
+- Survey Of Acquired Neurogenic Speech Disorders (My mom friend Lynn might be interested in Special Needs Education courses)

 - Introduction To Computers And Their Applications (My mom friend Susan wanted to take a class to learn how to use a spreadsheet)